 To protect your home and your life from potential electrical damage, the safety switch will trigger and essentially turn the power off in your home.

 It’s an important safety precaution that you do not turn the power back on until the storm has passed.

-If, however, the storm has passed and you cannot switch the power back on to your home, feel free to contact us and one of our after hours licenced electricians will be more than happy to attend to your issue.
+If, however, the storm has passed and you cannot switch the power back on to your home, feel free to contact us and one of our after-hours licenced domestic electricians will be more than happy to attend to your issue.

 Nuisance tripping occurs when too many appliances are plugged into the same outlet, either through adaptors or power boards.
 Even if these appliances are only leaking minor currents, their aggregate load will cause a substantial change in current and trip the safety switch.